Color space

 and the printer's color coordinates are compared in a common color world, the Profile

 Connection Space, PCS.
 There, the program (Color Management Module, CMM, color engine) can see what RGB color in the working color space corresponds to what RGB color in the printer color space.
-Let’s look at a real example, I have a in ProPhoto RGB and want to print it with my Canon 4100 on Hahnemhule Museum Etching.
+Let’s look at a real example, I have an image in ProPhoto RGB and want to print it with my Canon 4100 on Hahnemhule Museum Etching.
 A certain green color have the RGB values 69, 85, 85 I Prophoto RGB space, the ICC-profile take care of it and sends the RGB-values 65, 126, 95 to the printer and almost exactly the same color appears on the print.

 ICC profiles can often be downloaded from paper manufacturers' websites.
 Generally, they work good, although you can sometimes achieve better results with your own profiles produced with the actual printer.
 You need one profile for each paper/printer combination.